gothicmuppet/kof98umol/index.md

 6. Where should I devote my resources?
     - In the beginning, you should devote it to your Aptitude 14 or 15 characters.
+    - Apt 13 is great in the beginning when you start.
+Later on, you may not want to chase Apt 13 when Apt 14 & 15 outshine them.
-    - Aptitude 13 or less is really not necessary.
+    - Aptitude 12 or less is really not necessary.
 The game does not reward you for team loyalty, just higher Aptitude characters.

 8. End